directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson31.md

 <br/>
 Behind them, the sandy ground slopes upward, with some greenery visible at the top.<br/>
 In the distance, there's a palm tree behind the man.<br/>
-To the right, you can see the ocean extending from the beach, the cloudy sky creating a hazy horizon.<br/>
+To the right, you can see the ocean extending from the beach and the cloudy sky creating a hazy horizon.<br/>
 <br/>
-(120 words)
+(121 words)
 {{</card>}}

 ## Exercise 3: An Amazing View